Featured CMMS

 5. Reporting and analytics: The CMMS software shares reports and data on maintenance activities whenever you need them.
 It helps you better understand the performance, save time and identify areas where things can be improved.

-6. Keep maintenance costs in check: With a CMMS software around, you can monitor and track maintenance costs.
-You can generate detailed reports to manage budgets and identify cost-saving opportunities.
+6. Keep maintenance costs in check: With a maintenance management system CMMS around, you can monitor and track maintenance costs.
+Besides, you also get detailed reports to manage budgets and identify cost-saving opportunities in your maintenance strategy.

 What are the types of CMMS?
 (On-Premise vs. Cloud-Based CMMS)